 Students attending high schools offering Grade 12 must meet the distribution and average requirements outlined for students from Canadian High Schools, or first year CEGEP with minimum 70% overall average, with no individual academic subject below 65%.
-Students completing the second year of a CEGEP programme are eligible to apply for transfer credit for the courses they have taken in the second year.

 E. Students from a Community College, College of Applied Arts and Technology (CAAT) or a CEGEP